Skip to content

 from passlib.handlers.pbkdf2 import pbkdf2_sha256

-# we verify the validity of the (user, password) pair
+# check the validity of the (user, password) pair

 users = config['parameters']['users']